 The temperature control (TC) functionality is also fantastic, with support for nickel, titanium and stainless steel coils, as well as three options (labeled M1 to M3) which allow you to set your own temperature coefficient of resistance (TCR), so you can adjust the performance of TC mode to suit your preferences and to support additional wire types such as iron-nickel alloys.
 You can set this by holding the “fire” and “up” buttons while the eGrip 2 is off.

-The device has tons of other features aside from these, too.
+The Joyetech eGrip 2 all-in-one mod has tons of other features aside from these, too.
 Firstly, they’ve included the ability to customize the color the LED (built into the tank portion) lights up when you vape, with options for blue, green, yellow, red, cyan, white and purple.
 You can also adjust how long the screen stays active when you aren’t using the device, with options ranging from 1 to 30 minutes.
 There’s also an optional logo which you can activate or deactivate.